Sobriety Court

 How do I get started?

-Attorneys or potential participants must fill out an application screening form and submit it to the prosecutor's office for review.
-If the candidate passes the legal screening the prosecutor's office will notify the Case Manager, who will then schedule an interview with the potential participant.
+Attorneys or potential participants should complete an application screening form and submit it to the prosecutor’s office.
+If approved, the Case Manager will arrange an interview.